KTH-EXPECA/docs/source/visualization/index.rst

 For more details about the scripts, including how they work, how they customize credentials, etc, please refer to the `README.md` file in the Github repository.

-Once the setup is complete, your visualization system will be up and running within minutes!
+Once the setup is complete, your visualization system will be up and running within minutes.
 You will have:

 * Secure credentials
 * A fully configured system